How to set up Email Warm-up to improve deliverability

 Premium sender pool

-Enable premium warm-up pool to warm up your account only with business email domains instead of free domains.
-This recreates B2B communication and speeds up reputation growth.
+Enable premium warm-up pool to warm up your account only with business email domains (instead of free domains).
+This better recreates B2B communication and speeds up reputation growth.

 learn